Skip to content

 DorsalHub is your file metadata platform.

-Built with developers in mind, DorsalHub is powered by the open-source Dorsal library.
+Built with developers in mind, DorsalHub is powered by Dorsal - a local-first metadata generation toolkit.

 The Quick Start guide below will get you started with Dorsal.